Washington state readies for same-sex marriage

-OLYMPIA, Washington (Reuters) - A law legalizing same-sex matrimony took effect in Washington state on Thursday, and officials geared up for a flood of marriage-license applications from gay and lesbian couples eager to exchange vows.
+OLYMPIA, Washington (Reuters) - A landmark law legalizing same-sex matrimony took effect in Washington state on Thursday as gay and lesbian couples lined up at government offices to obtain marriage licenses, paving the way for them to exchange vows as soon as this weekend.

-Washington made history last month as one of three U.S. states where marriage rights were extended to same-sex couples by popular vote, joining Maryland and Maine in passing ballot initiatives on November 6 recognizing gay nuptials.
+Washington, Maine and Maryland became the first three U.S. states to extend marriage rights to same-sex couples by popular vote, with passage of ballot initiatives on November 6.

-Washington became the first of those states to put its law into effect - it became law at the stroke of midnight - and same-sex matrimony is set to go on the books in Maine on December 29 and in Maryland on January 1.
+Washington was the first to hand out marriage license applications to gay and lesbian couples, starting at 12:01 a.m. on Thursday.
+Maine and Maryland’s laws take effect on December 29 and on January 1, respectively.

-Under Washington state law, all would-be brides and grooms must submit their marriage certificates at least three days in advance.
-So the first wave of same-sex Washington weddings - expected to number in the hundreds - is scheduled for Sunday.
+But the earliest same-sex Washington weddings - expected to number in the hundreds - will not take place before Sunday because of a state requirement that all couples submit their licenses three days in advance.

 “We have the greatest feeling of happiness and relief and excitement,” said Brodoff, 57, a law professor at Seattle University.

-Grotsky, a 56-year-old social worker, said that when she and Brodoff became a couple, they were afraid to tell acquaintances and co-workers that they were lesbians.
+Grotsky, 56, a social worker, said that when she and Brodoff became a couple, they were afraid to tell acquaintances and co-workers that they were lesbians.

 “Everything was a fight and a conflict,” Grotsky said.
 “Now it’s like we’re regular people.”

-The pair, who hugged and kissed after getting their license, could have tied the knot in one of the six states where same-sex marriage was already legal, but wanted to wait until they could marry in their home state.
+The pair, who hugged and kissed after getting their license, could have exchanged vows in one of the six states where same-sex marriage is already legal.
+But they wanted to wait until they could marry in their home state.

-In Seattle, about 150 same-sex couples lined up outside county offices shortly before midnight, waiting in a festive atmosphere for the doors to open to obtain marriage licenses.
-Some sat in lawn chairs and others brought late-night picnics.
+Thurston County Auditor Kim Wyman, whose office opened at midnight to serve 15 couples seeking to be the first in the state capital to obtain licenses, called the moment historic.

-While heterosexual couples face difficulties enough picking an ideal time and place for their nuptials, the fraught politics of same-sex marriage in Washington state made it even trickier for gay and lesbian couples to plan ahead.
+“Some of these couples have been together for more than 20 or 30 years.
+It’s pretty moving when you hear those stories,” she said.

 The Democratic-controlled state legislature passed a bill to legalize gay marriage in February, and Democratic Governor Christine Gregoire swiftly signed it into law.